Neutron-capture elements record the ordered chemical evolution of the disc over time: Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc

 \subsection{Model inferences}

-For each of our [Fe/H], [Mg/Fe], [Ba/Fe] and age values, we return the best fitting Chempy parameters as well as the goodness of fit of the Chempy model to the data given these parameters that are optimised for.
-Fig~\ref{abundance_chempy} shows some example predictions of the element abundances given the parameter values from each population's posterior distributions.
-In Fig~\ref{abundance_chempy}, the panels show the observed mean and mean error of the chemical abundances from GALAH DR3 in black, and the predicted abundances output from Chempy in yellow, for stars in the chemical cell defined by --0.1 < [Fe/H] < 0.2 and --0.2 < [Mg/Fe] < 0 (the same cell for which we show the posterior sample distributions in Appendix~\ref{app_mcmc}).
+For each run of the fitting procedure, Chempy delivers the best fitting GCE model parameters as well as the goodness of fit of the Chempy model to the data given these optimised GCE model parameters.
+Fig~\ref{abundance_chempy} shows some example predictions of the elemental abundances outputted from Chempy given the best fitting posterior GCE model parameters.
+In Fig~\ref{abundance_chempy}, the observed mean and mean error of the chemical abundances from GALAH DR3 are illustrated in black and the predicted abundances outputted from Chempy are shown in yellow, for stars in the chemical cell defined by --0.1 < [Fe/H] < 0.2 and --0.2 < [Mg/Fe] < 0 (the same cell for which we show the posterior sample distributions in Appendix~\ref{app_mcmc}).
 The top panel of Fig~\ref{abundance_chempy} shows those observed/predicted abundances for stars in the old age bin (i.e., 8 < Age < 10 Gyr), the middle panel shows the results for the intermediate age bin (i.e., 5 < Age < 7 Gyr), and the bottom panel shows those in the young age bin (i.e., 2 < Age < 4 Gyr).

-It is evident that for this chemical cell Chempy is able to accurately predict the set of observed abundances, suggesting that the model is able to fit well the data, given the best fit parameters in the optimisation.
-We find that Chempy's generated abundance model is a good fit to the data for the majority of the cells we model.
-We typically find agreement between the observed/predicted abundances within the 1-$\sigma$ error-bars.
-However, we do note that for some cells and age bins, the models are unable to match the observed abundance of [Ba/Fe] by $\sim$0.1 dex, suggestive that more intricate nucleosynthetic pathways are required to explain the observed $s$-process element abundance.
-In order to assess how well different [Fe/H] and [Mg/Fe] cells are able to model the data, we compute the root-mean-squared value of the differences between the observed and predicted abundances for every cell in Fig~\ref{rms_cells} in Appendix~\ref{app_rms_cells}.
+It is evident that for this chemical cell Chempy is able to accurately determine and optimize the best fitting GCE model parameters to best reproduce the set of observed chemical abundances, suggestive that the model is able to fit the data.
+We find that Chempy's generated abundance model and GCE model parameter optimization is a good fit to the data for the majority of the chemical cells we model.
+We typically find agreement between the observed/predicted abundances within the 1-$\sigma$ uncertainties.
+However, we do note that for some cells and age bins, the models are unable to match the observed abundance of [Ba/Fe] by $\sim$0.1 dex.
+This is suggestive that more intricate nucleosynthetic prescriptions are required by the Chempy model in order to explain the observed [Ba/Fe] chemical abundance.
+In order to quantify how well different [Fe/H] and [Mg/Fe] cells are able to model the data, we compute the root-mean-squared (RMS) value of the differences between the observed and predicted abundances for every cell in Fig~\ref{rms_cells} in Appendix~\ref{app_rms_cells}.